NSW funeral price regulations…

 ⇒ Storage of the body at a mortuary or holding room.

-⇒ Each type off coffin, casket or shroud on offer.
+⇒ Each type of coffin, casket, or shroud is on offer.
 It may be a range of prices.

-⇒ The care and preparation of the body for funeral.
+⇒ The care and preparation of the body for a funeral.

 ⇒ A viewing of the body.

 ⇒ The arrangement and conduct of the service.
-It must include hire of the venue, if any.
+It must include the hire of the venue if any.

 ⇒ The burial or cremation of the body.

-⇒ Location of the mortuary and crematorium that the funeral director propose to use.
+⇒ Location of the mortuary and crematorium that the funeral director proposes to use.

-⇒ A reasonable estimate on the cost of death certificate.
-As well as, obtaining any certificates or permit that may be required.
-Moreover, any fees that may be charged by the crematorium or the cemetery.
+⇒ A reasonable estimate on the cost of the death certificate.
+As well as, obtaining any certificates or permits that may be required.
+Moreover, any fees may be charged by the crematorium or the cemetery.

 ⇒ How the body may be transported.